Thank you for reading our post, please rate this article at the end.

 The other unexpected benefit of the RV solar awnings not being closely ratcheted to the roof is that they hardly interfere with the RV airflow and heat management systems.

-For example, when the RV awning is pulled out, it exposes the RV fans for maximum efficiency.
-Plus, when the solar array is exposed to open air, it promotes more air cooling, which is necessary for optimized power generation.
+For example, pulling out the RV awning exposes the RV fans for maximum efficiency.
+Plus, the solar array’s exposure to open air promotes more air cooling, which is necessary for optimized power generation.

 In-House Installation